-If you enjoy hand-binding, check out the hand binding variation tutorial!
+If you enjoy big stitch hand binding, check out the hand binding variation tutorial!

-You don’t need too many special supplies for this type of quilting, which makes it ideal for beginners or people without access to a local quilt shop.
+You don’t need too many special supplies for big stitch hand binding, which makes it ideal for beginners or people without access to a local quilt shop.
 Pictured above is all you need.

 Some of the links in this post are affiliate links, meaning, at no additional cost to you, I may earn a commission if you choose to click through and make a purchase.